 The Company, along with numerous other securities firms and individuals, has been named as a defendant in a consolidated class action lawsuit pending in the United States District Court for the Southern District of New York.
 The lawsuit is purportedly brought on behalf of investors in certain debt securities issued by MF Global Holdings Ltd. The Company is being sued as an underwriter for two of the three debt offerings that are the subject of the lawsuit.
 The lawsuit alleges material misstatements and omissions in a registration statement and prospectuses.
-The parties are awaiting the filing of a consolidated amended complaint.
+A consolidated amended complaint has been filed, and a motion to dismiss by the underwriter defendants is pending.